 Dover began as a planned community intended to be a center of government and poised for growth.
-It was not until 1717 that the town was actually platted into lots, streets and a public green that exist to this day.
+It was not until 1717 that the town was platted into lots, streets and a public green that exist to this day.
 From those early lots and streets, Dover has grown to be the largest and most populated City in the central Delmarva Peninsula.
+See Map 1-1 Location Map and Map 1-2 Aerial View.

-Today Dover is distinguished as the dominant center of employment, commerce, and cultural activities in Central Delaware.
+Today Dover is distinguished as the dominant center of employment, commerce, and cultural activities in central Delaware.
 The 2000 Census found Dover and the immediate environs to have surpassed a total population of 50,000 people and thus became a designated Metropolitan Statistical Area.
 For July 2019, Dover's estimated population is 38,058 while the population for Kent County as a whole is estimated to be 181,864 persons.

 The City has grown to an area of over 23 square miles, including 170.33 miles of roads, 226 miles of water mains, and 192 miles of sewer lines.
-Homes and businesses in Dover produce 40% of the sewage treated by the Kent County Treatment Plant each day.
+Homes and businesses in Dover produce 40% of the sewage treated by the Kent County Regional Resource Recovery Facility each day.
 It is estimated that 70% of the jobs in Kent County are located in Dover.
 Currently, there are over 4,030 businesses licensed, and the estimated value of buildings within the City is more than 3 billion dollars.

 The preceding facts demonstrate Dover's regional importance.
-Everyday thousands of people come to Dover's shopping malls and stores, recreation facilities, hospitals, medical offices, four major colleges, hundreds of small businesses, and City, county, state, and federal government offices.
+Everyday thousands of people come to Dover's shopping malls and stores, recreation facilities, hospitals, medical offices, four major colleges, hundreds of small businesses, and City, County, State, and Federal government offices.

-Despite its size, growth, and regional significance, Dover strives to maintain a small town feel, celebrating attributes that make it a desirable place to live, work and do business.
+Despite its size, growth, and regional significance, Dover strives to maintain a small-town feel, celebrating attributes that make it a desirable place to live, work and do business.
 Dover's residential areas remain tranquil and have retained their small-town feel.
 When recently polled, residents of Dover cited the design and size of the City, its historic buildings, and its small-town atmosphere as among the qualities they like best about living in Dover.
 Dover is also known for its parks, open space, cultural and recreation opportunities.
-It is these attributes that establish Dover position on growth and the use of land, as set forth throughout this Comprehensive Plan.
+It is these attributes that establish Dover's position on growth and the use of land, as set forth throughout this Comprehensive Plan.